 - 4,500 €

-Linus Dahlander is an associate professor at ESMT Berlin and the inaugural holder of the KPMG Chair in Innovation.
-He joined ESMT in January 2011 as an assistant professor.
-Linus received his PhD in Technology Management and Economics from Chalmers University of Technology, Sweden in 2006.
+is a tenured associate professor at ESMT Berlin.
+He joined ESMT in January, 2011 as an assistant professor.
+Linus received his PhD in technology management and economics from Chalmers University of Technology, Sweden in 2006.
 From 2006 to 2008, Linus was an assistant professor and an Advanced Institute of Management Research Fellow with the Innovation and Entrepreneurship Group at Imperial College Business School in the UK.
 From 2008 to 2010, he was a postdoctoral fellow at Stanford University.

-Stefan Wagner is an associate professor of strategy (with tenure).
-Stefan joined ESMT Berlin in February 2011 as an assistant professor and was the TUSIAD/TCCI Chair in European Economic Integration from 2014 to 2015.
-Previously he was an assistant professor in the Institute of Innovation Research, Technology Management, and Entrepreneurship (INNO-tec) at the Ludwig Maximilian University of Munich, Germany.
+is a tenured associate professor of strategy who joined ESMT Berlin in February 2011 as an assistant professor.
+Previously, he was an assistant professor at the Institute of Innovation Research, Technology Manage ment, and Entre preneurship (INNOtec) at the Ludwig Maximilian University of Munich (LMU), Germany.
 Stefan received his Habilitation in 2010 and his Doctorate in Management (summa cum laude) in 2005 from LMU.

-Stefan's research interests cover the intersection of firm strategy, technological innovation, industrial organization and law.
-Currently, he is primarily interested in the interaction of the changing landscape of intellectual property rights (in particular patent systems) and firms' long term strategy regarding their innovative activities.
-From a more practical perspective, he is also interested in venture creation and growth strategies for young firms.
+Stefan’s research interests cover the intersection of firm strategy, technological innovation, industrial organization, and law.
+Currently, he is primarily interested in the changing landscape of intellectual property rights (in particular patent systems) and firms’ longterm strategies regarding their innovative activities.
+In addition, he is also interested in venture creation and growth strategies for young firms.